9-1-1: Lone Star: Ratings

-9-1-1: Lone Star premiered on January 2020, with a special two-night series debut on Fox, following the NFC Championship game.
+9-1-1: Lone Star premiered in January 2020, with a special two-night series debut on Fox, following the NFC Championship game.
 The premiere earned a 3.2 rating among adults 18–49 and 11.5 million viewers in time zone-adjusted ratings.
-The series returned for a new episode on January 2022, bringing in a 0.6 rating among adults 18-49 and 4.86 million viewers.
+The series returned for a new episode in January 2022, bringing in a 0.6 rating among adults 18-49 and 4.86 million viewers.
 This represented a minor decline from its previous week's episode, which earned a 0.7 rating and 5.25 million viewers.
 The Season 3 finale attracted 4.54 million viewers with a 0.6 demo rating, showing minimal change from its season premiere.
 The final season of 9-1-1: Lone Star averaged 7.1 million multi-platform viewers over a 35-day window, ranking 69th among broadcast and streaming programs for the 2024–2025 season.
 On broadcast alone, the series drew an average of 2.813 million viewers per episode.